> Recent Exhibitions

 Medieval and Renaissance Science, Religion, and Nature’s Secrets

 Dr. Michael Dunne (Head, Department of Philosophy, NUI Maynooth) introduces the overlapping areas of science, religion, and medicine in medieval and renaissance thought with reference to some key figures including Giordano Bruno and others that form part of his research on the philosophy of God, science and Ireland’s medieval philosophical heritage.
-Click here to book
+Listen back to this talk on Soundcloud

 Gallery Talk | Karen Sweeney